Solcany/latent_space_cartography_web/src/content/headless_log/project_start/index.md

 {{< img src="media/lsc_map.jpg" alt="a cloud of tiny generated photorealistic portraits connected with green lines on black background">}}

 The project starts today.
-I created the image above with Ml4a implementation of Stylegan2.
+In the beginning I plan to create basic prototypes to visualize large samples from pretrained generative networks.